 Check if any of your online ‘identities’ have been compromised with Hack Notice

 Have you ever wondered if your gmail account has been hacked?
 Or your Amazon account details leaked somewhere on the dark web?
 A website called Hack Notice can help you find out.
+What is Hack Notice?
 Hack Notice is a website that allows you to enter in your “identities” to be monitored.
-These can be particular email addresses or freetext strings.
-They will then … Read More
+These can be particular email addresses or freetext … Read More

 New Scam Attempts to Blackmail People for ‘viewing Adult Content’